Beacon View Vets is one of the few remaining independent veterinary practices in the Thanet and Dover area, but what is an independent vets?

 Historically in the UK the most common model for vets was the independent practice, like Beacon View Vets.
 Independent practices are owned and operated by an individual or small group of vets.

 Corporate practices on the other hand are owned by a corporation and are one of many branches in a chain; regionally or nationally.
-Corporations are usually formed of a board of directors, shareholders, and clinical directors in assigned surgeries.
-Often the directors of these corporations are not vets.

 Family-style independent practices, like Beacon View Vets tend to have a lower rate of staff turnover, meaning you are more likely to see the same friendly faces each time you visit and receive excellent continuity of care.

 Increasingly, in the UK independent practices are becoming less common as corporates are buying up independent practices and competing against each other for market share.
 Corporatisation in the UK currently stands at around 65-70%.
-Often when an independent practice is purchased by a corporate the corporate won’t change the name or appearance of the practice, but the structure and procedures behind the practice inevitably do.

 Hopefully this has helped to explain the different types of vet practice models in the UK.
 If you have any questions or would like more information please contact us.